Crying for the Carolines: Plot

 The film opens, with art deco style animation, set to organ music.
 It cuts to Charles playing the organ and singing Cryin' for the Carolines, a song written by Harry Warren, Sam Lewis, and Joe Young the same year.
 The animation which is shown throughout the film includes, a forest, a city and a sun shining over a country plain.
 Milton Charles is portrayed in voice and live action footage throughout the short, as he sings the song.

 Background

 The song, Cryin' for the Carolines, was originally featured in the 1930 Warner Bros. film Spring is Here.
 The song was issued on the sound system Vitaphone, accomplished with a record player which played a disk in time with the projector.
 This would be higher quality than sound-on-film.
 In the film, the song was sung by The Brox Sisters.

 Availability

-The planned series was short-lived, with Warner Brothers instead going for the Merrie Melodies series, beginning with 1931's Lady, Play Your Mandolin!
-This short is available on the Looney Tunes Golden Collection: Volume 6's 3rd disc.
+The planned series was short-lived, with Warner Bros.
+Pictures instead going for the Merrie Melodies series, beginning with 1931's Lady, Play Your Mandolin!
+An edited version of this short was featured in the ToonHeads episode: "The Lost Cartoons".
+The full short is available on disc 3 of the Looney Tunes Golden Collection: Volume 6 DVD set and on disc 3 of the Looney Tunes Platinum Collection: Volume 2 Blu-ray set.